evereux/catia_license_info/README.md

 ## Why?

-Access to the DSLS Administration tool should have limited access by only the CATIA Administrator or IT depertment.
 The script atttempts to provide easy access to license usage for CATIA users without having to check with administrators (or shouting across the office).

 ## Requirements
 * Python 3.5 >=
 * Flask
-*
+* For the user running the script they must have read only access to the DSLS Administration logs folder.
+For the simple webserver the machine on which the script is running must have the appropriate firewall ports opened.

 ## Running